-There’s something magical about Kefalonia, the largest of the Ionian islands, which still remains pure and protected from mass tourism.
+There’s something magical about the largest of the Ionian islands, which still remains pure and protected from mass tourism.
+Read on for our Complete Guide to Kefalonia.

-While visiting again last year, I realised what makes this place so special is the pride locals take in keeping their island clean, fresh, modern, yet warm and inviting, all while encouraging its natural charm and authentic beauty to shine through.
+While visiting again last year, we realised what makes this place so special is the pride locals take in keeping their island clean, fresh, modern, yet warm and inviting- all while allowing its natural charm and authenticity to shine through.

 Getting There & Getting Around